 If a book is returned damaged to the Library, the Circulation/Reserve unit assesses the damage sustained.
 A decision will be made if the book can be repaired or must be replaced.
 Patrons will be notified of any damage and the repair/replacement price will be added to the patron's account.

 The standard replacement fee for books is $75.00 plus a $20.00 non-refundable processing fee.
-The library reserves the right to charge the actual value of the book listed in Bowker's Global Books In Print.
+The library reserves the right to charge the actual value of the book as listed on Amazon.

 It is a class 1 misdemeanor to willfully or wantonly destroy library property.